vcharraut/rl-basics/README.md

 # STATUS : WORK IN PROGRESS

-The goal of this repo is to implement any RL algorithms and try to benchmarks them with the [Gym](https://github.com/openai/gym) framework made by OpenAI.
+The goal of this repository is to implement any RL algorithms and try to benchmarks them in the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) framework.
 Made in Python with [Pytorch](https://github.com/pytorch/pytorch).

 **Policy based:**